 Anyone growing up in rural Tasmania in the old days would be aware of the lunch basket, often taken out to the paddock by small children.
 And if a piece of cake or a biscuit disappeared on the way….well who could blame them?

 My farmer’s wife mother used wicker baskets.
 Often they began life as her shopping basket, before being relegated to paddock duty.
 Here is Mum snapped in Reiby Strret, Ulverstone.
-I suspect that is silverside in the paper parcel.
+I suspect it’s silverside in the paper parcel.
+A basket that large was great when we had a gang of men working at harvest time.

 The following photo is from a few decades earlier.
 The ladies are providing lunch to thirsty harvesters at Preston, not far from Ulverstone.
 Note the billy of tea in the foreground.